sagemathinc/cocalc/notes/aug2013-push.md

    x- inverse search: line should go to middle of editor. x- bug where pdf preview is too tall.

-    - get rid of use of pdftotext -- but leave in code that makes it possible.
-    - bar between cm editor and preview (?)
+   x- preview zoom

     - show error messages in place where they occur, if possible (e.g., in the same file); otherwise, at least nicer browser...

-CONFIG: put a single JSON object comment at bottom of file; have another page/tab that gives the settings.
+    - CONFIG: put a single JSON object comment at bottom of file; have another page/tab that gives the settings.

-    - config: customize latex command line -- put at top of the output of latex log.
+    - config: customize latex command line
-    - config: persist custom latex command -- ideas: could be a chat message; search on startup.
-    - config: customize margin chop percentage, i.e., zoom.

     - config: swap editor/other stuff sides.
     - config: preview resolution
     - config: jpg versus png
     - config: automatic forward<-->inverse search

+    - sagetex should "just work"terminal
+    - get rid of use of pdftotext -- but leave in code that makes it possible.
+    - bar between cm editor and preview (?)

+    - way to select *which* opened file to use when editing a multi-file latex doc...
     - mobile layout (esp buttons)
-    - get rid of anything about displaying text in output.

-    - way to select *which* opened file to use when editing a multi-file latex doc...
+    - integrate pdf download with embedded preview
+    - MAJOB BUG: in syncdoc, render_chat_log: hits an infinite loop for the chat in sample2e.tex!

 ---

+- [ ] case where sync fails (?): sends changes, doesn't get response, but in fact response went through.

+- [ ] add to help page --  The asynchronous server code is all node.js (written in coffeescript).
+Python is used for sage and also overall control/management of the distributed system.
+The databases is Cassandra.
+We use  bup for distributed de-depuplicated snapshots.
+The vpn is tinc.
+The virtual machines use kvm.
+The client-side code is coffeescript plus dozens of third-party libraries such as CodeMirror.

 - [ ] codemirror editors -- split line VERTICALLY -- would be super, super useful.